-There's no way to list all the S3 buckets that you have access to across AWS accounts.
+There's no way to list all the Amazon S3 buckets that you have access to across several AWS accounts.
 By default, the Amazon S3 console lists only the buckets that are owned by the account that you use to sign in.
-The console won't list buckets in other accounts, even if you have access to them.
+The console doesn't list buckets in other accounts, even if you have access to them.

 Important: For the direct console link to work, you must have permissions to access the bucket using the console.